LogRocket MCP Server

-An MCP Server for analyzing LogRocket data from your AI Agent.
+An MCP server for integrating LogRocket data with your LLM applications

 Summary

-An MCP (Model Context Protocol) server that enables Claude and other MCP clients to query the LogRocket API in natural language to access information about your LogRocket sessions, metrics, issues, and more.
+An MCP (Model Context Protocol) server that allows Cursor, Claude Code, Codex, and other MCP clients to query the LogRocket API in natural language to access information about your LogRocket sessions, metrics, issues, and more.
 For example, allows you to:

 - Pull in context about your app's behavior to help with debugging and fixing errors